ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/sync-adapters-lesson/README.md

 - **Improved battery performance** - Allows you to centralize all of your app's data transfer tasks in one place, so that they all run at the same time.
 Your data transfer is also scheduled in conjunction with data transfers from other apps.
 These factors reduce the number of times the system has to switch on the network, which reduces battery usage.
 - **Account management and authentication** - If your app requires user credentials or server login, you can optionally integrate account management and authentication into your data transfer.

-> Check: Predict, with a partner, the three ways syncs can be triggered.

 There are three ways of setting up syncs: Automated, Periodic, and Manual